 Jack Baker’s Wharfside is well-known for its seafood and a large outdoor deck.
 I have been going for many years.
+It opened in 1963.
 It is great for watching the boats come in.
 Just be aware of the large crowds.
 I recommend going for lunch during the week.
-Next door there is a more casual patio for food and music.
+Next door there is a more casual Patio Bar for food and music.
 101 Channel Dr.

-One of my favorite spots is Spikes at 415 Broadway.
+One of my favorite spots is Spike’s Fish Market & Restaurant at 415 Broadway.
 It has been a local’s favorite since 1926.
 It has a great fish market, plus a great eat in menu for their casual dining room.
 I love the lobster roll!!!
 It is also my go-to fish market for my fresh fish and scallops, lobster bisque, Manhattan clam chowder and crab cakes when I want to eat at home.

 The Shrimp Box, overlooking the Inlet in Point Pleasant, is a longtime favorite seafood restaurant with a large menu featuring a raw bar plus seafood, pasta and chicken dishes.
 I just went back and loved the Manhattan clam chowder and mussels in a white wine sauce with garlic and basil.
 It has great outdoor dining as well on the patio.
 75 Inlet Dr.

 A great new find is Point Lobster Co. that has been in business over 30 years.
 They have a full fish market with fish, scallops, lobster, shrimp and crabs plus you can have one of their famous lobster rolls and a cup of lobster bisque or crab soup.
 The hot lobster roll was perfect and the crab soup really excellent.
 Covered seating is available outside on picnic tables.
 Make sure to try it for a great Shore experience.
 1 St. Louis Ave., at Channel Drive.

-I also tried Poached Pear for the first time after reading some great reviews.
-This new BYOB, fine dining restaurant is a great new addition to the area and probably the best in town.
+I also recommend Poached Pear Bistro for the first time after reading some great reviews.
+This BYOB, fine dining restaurant is a great new addition to the area and probably the best in town.
 I had a really wonderful meal with friends and family.

 The garlic shrimp appetizer served on a reggiano parmigiano crostini with oven dried tomatoes and micro basil was really excellent as was the swordfish entree with a light mango salsa.
 We also shared the pear pizzetta which was nicely made with pear, gorgonzola, walnut, radicchio and a port wine reduction.
 The pan seared diver scallops, the potato crusted halibut, the apple cider brined pork chop and the veal vol au vent all got great reviews.
 The chocolate cake was also great.
 816 Arnold Ave.
 It also attracted a more affluent Shore crowd in its sleek, modern dining room.